Dazzlecube/Stories-Untold/content/posts/climateeconomymodel.md

 ---
-title: "How to (not) model like a pro: A Climate-Economy system example"
+title: "How (not) to model like a pro"
 date: 2023-11-09
 description: "How plausible but flawed models hijacked climate policy."
 tags:
    - pluralistic
+   - extraordinaryphysics
 ---

 The first thing I learned as a new management consultant is to build analytic models to answer business questions.